 - ▶ Semi-gradient Q-learning is at the basis of the Deep-Q-Network (DQN) used for implementing the agent.
-You can actually use the two terms interchangeably. - ▶ It combines Q-learning with a deep (convolutional) multi-layer network. - ▶ The gradient is based on back propagation. - DQN's reward is calculated as follows: - ▶ +1 whenever the score of the game is increased; - ▶ -1 whenever the score of the game is decreased; - ▶ 0 otherwise. - ▶ In other words the positive (and negative) values were capped to +1 (and -1).
+You can actually use the two terms interchangeably. - ▶ It combines Q-learning with a deep (convolutional) multi-layer network. - ▶ The gradient is based on back propagation. - DQN's reward is calculated as follows: - ▶ +1 whenever it is increased; - ▶ -1 whenever it is decreased; - ▶ 0 otherwise. - ▶ In other words the positive (and negative) values were capped to +1 (and -1).